NelsonDane/cashapp-auto-giveaways/README.md

 Cool python bot to automatically like, retweet, and reply to CashApp twitter giveaways using multiple Twitter accounts and $Cashtags.

+# REPOSITORY ARCHIVED
+Because of Twitter's new API pricing model, this project is no longer sustainable and will be archived (Thanks Elon).
+I will be leaving the repo up for anyone who wants to fork it or reference it, but I will no longer be maintaining it.
+Thanks to everyone who used it and contributed to it!

 ## Installation

 ### Set First: Twitter API